turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 Here are the must haves:
 * Professional photo
 * Description -- use this space to tell your professional story!
-* Draft of your resume
+* Draft of your resume *after you've received feedback and updated it using [CV Compiler](https://cvcompiler.com/students/turingschool)*
   * FINAL DRAFT: must have final resume
 * 2 projects highlighted
   * Show variety: paired, team, individual